PothpothBR/moblib/README.md

 * Compatibility, always try to keep a cogido that does not exclude old compilations to be able to supply projects without the fear of compromise but without hurting the above ideals.

 Obs: The project is being rewritten from my old projects, I appreciate any critical feedback that helps me improve as well as existing bugs and ideas to improve.

-Obs: Anyone who wants to participate in the project will leave my discord here for us to talk: "BomDia#9401"